TencentAILabHealthcare/scpDeconv/ReadMe.md

 [![scipy-1.5.4](https://img.shields.io/badge/scipy-1.5.4-yellowgreen)](https://github.com/scipy/scipy) [![torch-1.10.2](https://img.shields.io/badge/torch-1.10.2-orange)](https://github.com/pytorch/pytorch) [![numpy-1.19.2](https://img.shields.io/badge/numpy-1.19.2-red)](https://github.com/numpy/numpy) [![pandas-1.1.5](https://img.shields.io/badge/pandas-1.1.5-lightgrey)](https://github.com/pandas-dev/pandas) [![scanpy-1.7.2](https://img.shields.io/badge/scanpy-1.7.2-blue)](https://github.com/theislab/scanpy) [![scikit__learn-0.24.2](https://img.shields.io/badge/scikit__learn-0.24.2-green)](https://github.com/scikit-learn/scikit-learn)

-### Installation
+### Installation and Usage

 The running environment of scpDeconv can be installed from docker-hub repository:

 Step1: Pull the docker image from docker-hub:

-`docker pull avonwang/scpdeconv:latest`
+	> docker pull avonwang/scpdeconv:latest

 Step2: Run the docker image (GPU is needed):

-`docker run --name scpdeconv --gpus all -it --rm avonwang/scpdeconv:latest /bin/bash`
+	> docker run --name scpdeconv --gpus all -it --rm avonwang/scpdeconv:latest /bin/bash

-## Usage

-Some demo files to run the deconvolution task can be found in the `data` folder.

-Source codes of scpDeconv can be found in the `model` folder.

-Running script is `main.py`.

-Before running scpDeconv, `options.py` need to be edited according to the data used (See Parameters section for more details).

-You can download this repo and run the demo task after running the docker `avonwang/scpdeconv:latest` on your computing machine:
+Step3: Download this repository:

 	> git clone https://github.com/TencentAILabHealthcare/scpDeconv.git

+Step4: Run the demo task (murine_cellline) within the docker container on your computing machine:

 	> cd scpDeconv/
     > python3 main.py --dataset murine_cellline

+### Instuctions

+- The demo files to run the deconvolution task can be found in the `data/murine_cellline` folder.

+- Source codes of scpDeconv can be found in the `model` folder.

+- Running script is `main.py`.

+- Before running scpDeconv, `options.py` can be edited according to the data used (See Parameters section for more details).

+- The result files of the demo task will be stored in the `Result/murine_cellline` folder.

 ## Parameters

 The parameters of scpDeconv are listed in `options.py` script, which need to be edited according to the data used in your deconvolution task.

 ### Input parameters

 - `data_dir`: data path for input files (single cell proteomic data and tissue proteomic data need to stay in the same data path)